CosmicSage/International-Model-UN-Website/README.md

    cd International-Model-UN-Website-real;
    npm install;
    ```
-Thats It goto localhost:3000 to see the thing
+Thats It goto localhost:3000 in browser to see the thing